Nagendra1997/mesibo-documentation/mesibo-modules.md

 - When you receive a call
 - When you complete the module process and reclaim memory/ perform the cleanup

-You need to provide the callback functions with the same prototype while initializing the module: ie; same number of arguments, data types of arguments and return type.All function prototypes are found in the file [module.h]().
+You need to provide the callback functions with the same prototype while initializing the module: ie; same number of arguments, data types of arguments and return type.
+All function prototypes are found in the file [module.h]().

 There are two important observations for all call back functions:
 - Mesibo Module Structure pointer: All callback functions include `the mesibo_module_t` structure pointer as the first argument